KDE/kde-builder/doc/cmdline/supported-envvars.md

 executing system processes.
 Normally `kde-builder` closes `stdin` since the `stdout` and `stderr` for its child processes are redirected and therefore the user would never see an input prompt anyways.

-`KDESRC_BUILD_DUMP_CONTEXT`
-If set, this variable prints out a description of its "build context" just after reading options and command line arguments and determining which modules to build.
-You pretty much never want to set this.

 others
 Many programs are used by `kde-builder` in the course of its execution,